stuartin/IaC/README.md

           - refs/tags/v0.0.1
     ```
 1. Commit or submit a PR to your master branch.
-1. Create a new release that matches the above tag - _v0.0.1_
+1. Create a new release that matches the version in the `.\azure-pipelines-prod.yml` file - _v0.0.1_
 1. The production environment will be deployed at the specified version

 ## Deveopment